-Best microSD cards for your Nintendo Switch
+Best microSD cards for your Nintendo Switch in 2018

 If you wouldn't mind picking up a microSD card to use the multiple devices, you're probably concerned about speed and less concerned about size.

-The Lexar Professional 1000x uses UHS-II flash memory and boasts read speeds of up to 150MB/sec.
-The capacity isn't the greatest, but if you just want something to get you through the launch period of the Switch and will still be useful after you upgrade, this could be perfect for you.
+The $40 Lexar Professional 1000x uses UHS-II flash memory and boasts read speeds of up to 150MB/sec.
+This card is great if you want a little extra storage just in case and aren't planning on installing a lot of games from the Nintendo eShop.

 Plus, if you are concerned about space and you're up for paying about $15 more, you can double your capacity to 64GB.